-Old fashioned rock and roll can feel a bit passé, but The Kanonos’ ‘Play the Hits’ is a triumph — an album of ten rollockingly cinematic tracks.
+Old fashioned rock and roll can feel a bit passé, but The Kanonos’ “Play the Hits” is a triumph—an album of ten rollickingly cinematic tracks.

-It’s normal for bands to form from the ashes of others like The Kanonos did — Nick Simon from the Magic Pinions and Bryon Ramsey-Leonard Rudd from electronic duo Space Panther.
+The band formed from the ashes of two other acts—Nick Simon from the Magic Pinions and Bryon Ramsey-Leonard Rudd from electronic duo Space Panther.
 “Bands are created.
 Bands play shows.
 Someone moves.
 The band breaks up.
 I’ve seen multiple waves,” Bryon says.

 When did the idea of the Kanonos become a reality?

 Nick: We found the sound we wanted to explore very early on, so turning that idea into a ten track album has been a true collaboration.
 We’re very different people personality wise, which works really well.
 There are no clashes.
 We just try and push each other to do the best we can with complete diplomacy—we both listen and value each other’s ideas.

 Bryon: I came from two relatively intense projects, Standpoint Theories and Space Panther, where we’d focus so much on little details.
 And I just wanted to have fun.
 Even though the topics of our songs can be dark, there’s a playful element too.
 I definitely never intended on making music that sounds like this—nor did I even know I could.
 Nick is easy-going and it’s incredible to work, write and play with him.

 Can you describe what each of you brings to the band?

 Bryon: Both of us bring our voices, guitars, and drums.
 We cover all the bases in completely different ways.
 And somehow it works really well.
 We definitely have different drumming styles.
 My drumming fits his guitar playing and his drumming works really nicely with my guitar.
 It hasn’t ever really felt like work—just natural fun from the beginning.